thejessleigh/betterreads/docs/group.rst

 Properties
 ~~~~~~~~~~

-- gid: Goodreads id for the Group
+- gid: Goodreads id for the Group (type: int)
-- title: Title of the group
+- title: Title of the group (type: string)
-- description: Short text description of the group
+- description: Short text description of the group (type: string)
-- category: Text category for filtering groups (ex: Organizations)
+- category: Text category for filtering groups (type: string)
+    - Example: Organizations
-- subcategory: Text category for further filtering groups (ex: Companies)
+- subcategory: Text category for further filtering groups (type: string)
+    - Example: Companies
-- rules: Text description of the rules for participating in the group
+- rules: Text description of the rules for participating in the group (type: string)
-- image_url: URL for the group's featured image
+- image_url: URL for the group's featured image (type: string)
-- last_activity_at: String representation of the time and date of the group's last activity
+- last_activity_at: String representation of the time and date of the group's last activity (type: datetime)
-- access: Indicates whether a group is public or private
+- access: Indicates whether a group is public or private (type: string)
-- users_count: Number of users in the group (string)
+- users_count: Number of users in the group (type: int)
-- members: Dict containing information about group members.
-Member ids can be used to query GoodreadsUsers using the `GoodreadsClient <client.html>`__
+- members: List of dicts containing information about group members.
+Member ids can be used to query GoodreadsUsers using the `GoodreadsClient <client.html>`__ (type: list)

 Usage
 ~~~~~